 FAQs

 What is the average cost of AI automation implementation in 2026?
-For custom, production-grade implementation at CloudNSite, the published ranges are $2,500 to $8,000 for the one-time build (Pilot or Production tier) plus $600 to $2,500 per month for Ongoing Partnership.
-Enterprise builds with private LLM deployment and department-wide scope are custom-scoped.
-These figures assume a proper Discovery Sprint has already scoped the work and include code, evaluation criteria, and operational documentation.
+For custom, production-grade implementation at CloudNSite, current pricing starts with a $999 Discovery Audit credited toward your build.
+Builds start from $8,000, and managed service starts from $1,500/mo.
+See the pricing page for current tiers.
+In tier terms, Focused Automation runs from $8,000 plus from $1,500/mo, Operations Automation from $12,000 plus from $2,500/mo, and Business-Critical Automation with private LLM deployment and department-wide scope from $20,000 plus from $4,000/mo.
+These figures assume the Discovery Audit has already scoped the work and include code, evaluation criteria, and operational documentation.

 What ongoing costs should I budget for after an AI automation build?
-At CloudNSite the Ongoing Partnership is built into every tier and covers monitoring, optimization, workflow changes, evaluation refresh, and new automation opportunities.
-It runs $600 per month for the Pilot tier and $2,500 per month for the Production tier.
+At CloudNSite the managed service is built into every tier and covers monitoring, optimization, workflow changes, evaluation refresh, and new automation opportunities.
+Managed service starts from $1,500/mo for Focused Automation, from $2,500/mo for Operations Automation, and from $4,000/mo for Business-Critical Automation.
 The 3-month initial commitment is followed by 30-day cancel terms.
 A production pipeline that runs without oversight drifts over time as model behavior and upstream API schemas change, which is why operations coverage matters at least as much as build cost.

 Does HIPAA compliance add significant cost to an AI automation project?
-At CloudNSite, no. HIPAA-ready architecture is included by default in the Production Build and Enterprise Build tiers.
+At CloudNSite, no. HIPAA-ready architecture is included by default in the Operations Automation and Business-Critical Automation tiers.
 We sign a BAA and implement the technical safeguards required for organizations deploying custom AI agents on protected health information.
 There is no separate compliance upcharge.
 Vendors who quote HIPAA architecture as a $10,000 to $25,000 add-on are pricing in margin, not engineering.

 How do I calculate ROI before committing to an AI automation build?
 Start by measuring the actual fully loaded cost of the manual process you want to automate: staff hours, error rates, rework time, and any downstream costs from delays or mistakes.
-Then compare that monthly cost against the build cost plus ongoing partnership.
-Most well-scoped CloudNSite implementations recover the build cost within 1 to 3 months and continue to compound over the life of the partnership.
+Then compare that monthly cost against the build cost plus managed service.
+Most well-scoped CloudNSite implementations recover the build cost within 1 to 3 months and continue to compound over the life of the managed service.
 The free ROI Calculator at cloudnsite.com/tools/roi-calculator runs this calculation based on your specific inputs.

-What separates a Pilot Build from a Production Build at CloudNSite?
-Agent count, integration surface, and operational coverage.
-A Pilot Build is one custom agent or workflow, one or two integrations, an evaluation suite, an audit trail, and email support, priced at $2,500 plus $600 per month.
-A Production Build is 3+ connected agents, advanced integrations across your stack, priority support with a 4-hour response SLA, quarterly optimization reviews, and HIPAA-ready architecture, priced at $8,000 plus $2,500 per month.
-Enterprise builds include private LLM deployment, dedicated implementation lead, custom security and compliance controls, and tailored SLA guarantees, and are custom-scoped.
+What separates Focused Automation from Operations Automation at CloudNSite?
+Process scope, integration surface, and operational coverage.
+Focused Automation is one contained process, one or two integrations, an evaluation suite, an audit trail, and email support, priced from $8,000 plus managed service from $1,500/mo.
+Operations Automation is a multi-step workflow across tools, teams, and approvals, advanced integrations across your stack, priority support with a 4-hour response SLA, quarterly optimization reviews, and HIPAA-ready architecture, priced from $12,000 plus managed service from $2,500/mo.
+Business-Critical Automation includes private LLM deployment, a dedicated implementation lead, custom security and compliance controls, and tailored SLA guarantees, priced from $20,000 plus managed service from $4,000/mo.